sonicriot/SR.AnalogGain/README.md

 1. Insert **AnalogGain** on an audio track.
 2. Adjust the **GAIN** knob to boost or attenuate input signal.
 3. Fine-tune with the **OUTPUT** knob to control final level.
+4. Use the **switches** (LO-Z, PAD, PHASE, HPF) to shape the input response like on a classic preamp.
-4. Observe dB readouts and knob pointer for precision control.
+5. Observe dB readouts and knob pointer for precision control.

 ---